 1. General Discomfort

-For starters, there’s the biggest mental hurdle that almost everyone faces when they hit the road, and that’s just dealing with general discomfort.
-It’s inevitable.
+For starters, thereโs the biggest mental hurdle that almost everyone faces when they hit the road, and thatโs just dealing with general discomfort.
+Itโs inevitable.

 There is not one nomadic soul in the world who has not had to deal with feelings of discomfort.
 Whether you are stuck sleeping in freezing temps with no heat, or you are uncomfortable pooping in a self-dug hole, or you suddenly have hundreds of mosquitoes swarming the inside of your van (this actually happened to us), you will have to deal with the mental hurdles of discomfort.
-And you’ll also need to learn to push through them if you want this lifestyle to work out for you.
+And youโll also need to learn to push through them if you want this lifestyle to work out for you.

 We would have u-turned in the middle of the highway years ago if we allowed discomfort to overtake us.
 When we first hit the road, I (Jayme) was swimming in unaddressed insecurities.
-So anytime something became uncomfortable (temperatures inside or outside the van, can’t find a decent campsite, not having cell service, etc), I was close to throwing in the towel.
+So anytime something became uncomfortable (temperatures inside or outside the van, canโt find a decent campsite, not having cell service, etc), I was close to throwing in the towel.

 Luckily, I had a patient companion who was there to remind me why we chose this lifestyle in the first place.
-And over time I’ve worked through these discomforts and have even grown to enjoy them.
-Now I am better at handling temperature control inside of the van, I hate having cell service, and we’ve both become pros at finding the best places to camp.
+And over time Iโve worked through these discomforts and have even grown to enjoy them.
+Now I am better at handling temperature control inside of the van, I hate having cell service, and weโve both become pros at finding the best places to camp.

 2. Fear of Others

 Another mental hurdle to work through is addressing fear, in regards to things other than you.
-The who’s and what’s of this may vary from person to person.
+The whoโs and whatโs of this may vary from person to person.

 Getting Rid of Fear

-We’d like to start by saying one thing – anytime you have a fear, you are most likely to get rid of said fear by education and by exposure.
-And always follow your gut if a situation doesn’t feel right.
+Weโd like to start by saying one thing – anytime you have a fear, you are most likely to get rid of said fear by education and by exposure.
+And always follow your gut if a situation doesnโt feel right.

 Maybe you are afraid of bugs.
 Well – spoiler alert – the outside is infested with them!
-But if you choose living a nomadic lifestyle in the wild, you will be diving head first into the “exposure” aspect of addressing your fear.
-If you’d like additional help in getting over said fear, read about the bugs in the area you are traveling!
+But if you choose living a nomadic lifestyle in the wild, you will be diving head first into the โexposureโ aspect of addressing your fear.
+If youโd like additional help in getting over said fear, read about the bugs in the area you are traveling!
 You are likely to learn that very few bugs are trying to murder you in your sleep.

 Some times it was the humans that made us uncomfortable.
 We pulled up to a campsite in the middle of the woods to find broken glass, empty alcohol containers thrown about, and bullet casings everywhere.
 We camped there only one night, because even though it was a beautiful spot, the last thing we wanted to deal with was a bunch of drunk people orchestrating their own target practice.

 There was another time near a city that a ragtag group of people stopped us in a parking lot and began asking us a lot of deeply personal questions about the equipment in and on our van.
-We answered their questions as politely and directly as we could, but their strong curiosity made our guts tell us something wasn’t right.
+We answered their questions as politely and directly as we could, but their strong curiosity made our guts tell us something wasnโt right.
 We followed that feeling and skipped to the next town immediately.

 Most people and things are not out to murder you.
-But occasional fears of wildlife and humans can come up from time to time and it’s important to listen to the situation holistically.
+But occasional fears of wildlife and humans can come up from time to time and itโs important to listen to the situation holistically.
 We have intuition for a reason – to tell us to get out of dodge when things are not quite right.

 3. Where the HELL are we sleeping tonight?!

-Finding a place to crash for the night can be stressful, whether you are boondocking in the wild or stealth camping in a city
+Finding a place to crash for the night can be stressful, whether you are boondocking in the wild or stealth camping in a city.

-In the wild, most times you have to drive all over the place to find the “right” spot.
-And lots of factors can play into what makes this spot “right” for you.
+In the wild, most times you have to drive all over the place to find the โrightโ spot.
+And lots of factors can play into what makes this spot โrightโ for you.
 Do you need cell service?
 Would you prefer to have a pit toilet vs digging a hole?
-Is it dreadfully hot and you’re looking to camp near water?
+Is it dreadfully hot and youโre looking to camp near water?

 Sounds stressful, right?
 Now imagine your errands took a bit longer than expected and you now have to find your wilderness camp in the DARK!
 That adds a whole other level of stress to the situation.

 City camping is another bag of worms to wear down your mentality.
 Where am I allowed to park?
 Am I going to have a cop knock on the door at 3AM telling me to move?
 Not to mention you then have to deal with street lights coming in through your windows and street noise of the late night traffic buzzing around town.
-And add to it that you now have to pee in a yogurt container because you’re definitely not going to step outside of the van to pee in the middle of the street.
+And add to it that you now have to pee in a yogurt container because youโre definitely not going to step outside of the van to pee in the middle of the street.

 4. Lack of Groundedness